mrdk/mind/doc/words.rst

         Top of Stack.

    word
-        (a) a Forth procedure,
+        #. a Forth procedure,

-	(b) a sequence of non-space characters surrounded by spaces.
+	#. a sequence of non-space characters surrounded by spaces.

    variable
         A memory region to store the value of one cell (unless another